ywamsendai/ywamsendai-wiki/docs/ywam/finances.md

 ## Financial Support Levels

 In YWAM, nobody gets paid by YWAM!
-In fact, YWAMers pay to work!
-(See contribution below).
-In all honesty, we have a value for total reliance on God and to have faith that God is who He says He is - Provider.
+Finances do not come through YWAM Sendai before going to the missionary.
+Each member has full responsibility for raising their own financial support and to steward that money well.
+Of course, we do not truth in people alone for our support.
+We value total reliance on God and to have faith that God is who He says He is - Provider.
 We believe that God will fully provide for those He calls to the mission field.

-As a mission field, Japan is a particularly expensive place for a missionary.
-We have seen people come in faith, with hardly any pledged financial support.
-Actually, God has led YWAMers in this way and provided for them fully!
-And we believe God is still capable of doing that in Japan!
-But we have seen people like this struggle, and for whatever reason, their finances do not come in.
+As a mission field, Japan is a particularly expensive place.
+Though we fully believe that God provides for us, and know that there are those that live day to day without knowing where their next donation will come from, we have seen people like this struggle here in Japan.
 This is disheartening.
-But it is especially difficult when people start to get into debt because it is so expensive to live here!
-We don't know the reasons why God allows for this, but we don't believe its ever God's plan for people to struggle continuously and to get into debt.
+It is especially difficult when people start to get into debt because it is so expensive to live here!
+We don't believe its ever God's plan for people to struggle continuously and to get into debt.

 We have prayerfully decided to set financial support levels that our team members are to aim for when fundraising to join our team.
 We believe reaching these levels of support will allow our community to focus on Jesus and the Japanese people, rather than being distracted by a lack of finances.
+And as our team members rent property individually from local landlords, we want to ensure that we are a blessing to the local Japanese that don't yet know Jesus, rather than being a burden.

 To keep things simple, we have two levels: **Minimum Support Level (MSL)** and **Recommended Support Level (RSL)**.